Platform 6 was shot over one evening on the North London Line.

 Here in Stereo 3D.
 Click to view images in a larger window.

-Platform 1 was created over Halloween 2017 and shown as an installation.
+Platform 1 was created over Halloween 2017 and shown

 An installation of projected stereoscopic ‘living statues’.